leonard33/consert-website/README.md

 # consert-website

- This is a Microverse consert website project.
+This is a website for the consert project.
+Here one can find all the information about the consert project and the consert itself the people welcomed to perform in the consert.

 ## Built With